odevices/er-301/tutorial/README.md

 make install PROFILE=release ARCH=am335x
 ```

-Take a look at the [Makefile](step2/Makefile) for further details.
+Take a look at the [Makefile](step2/Makefile) for more details.

 ## Step 3: Add custom graphics

 Finally, we add our own custom graphics to the [EuclidsCatsUnit.lua](step3/EuclidsCatsUnit.lua) created in Step 2.
 The C++ [Graphic](../od/graphics/Graphic.h) is implemented in [CatCircle.h](step3/CatCircle.h) and [CatCircle.cpp](step3/CatCircle.cpp).
 To actually use this graphic in a unit, we must also wrap the C++ CatCircle in a lua ViewControl as done in [CatCircle.lua](step3/CatCircle.lua).

 This project will generate a file called **tutorial-0.0.3.pkg** in the build directory.
 All the build and install commands are the same as in Step 2.
-Have a look at the [Makefile](step3/Makefile) for further details.
+Have a look at the [Makefile](step3/Makefile) for more details.

 ## Further Reading